Reloaded-Project/Reloaded-III/docs/Server/Packaging/Package-Metadata.md

 !!! tip "The author field may be omitted, if e.g. creating GitHub repositories."

     It's only there to avoid conflicts.

+### Architecture Specific Packages

+!!! note "The `architecture` field is not usually set by humans."

+This field is primarily intended to be used by automated build scripts.

+`Build scripts` should amend the original `package.toml` (this file) for each automatically generated package.
+Specifically by:

+- Setting the [Is Dependency](#is-dependency) field to true.
+- Prepending `[Platform]` or `[Platform+Arch]` to the `Name` field.
+- Appending the `architecture` part to the [Id](#id) field.
+- Updating the [Targets](#targets) field to include the correct architecture.

+!!! warning "***DO NOT*** use architectures be used in [dependency references](#dependency-info)."

+  - ✅ `reloaded3.api.windows.vfs.s56`
+  - ❌ `reloaded3.api.windows.vfs.s56.win+x64-v3`

+!!! note "The `architecture` field is set only by automated build scripts."

+    During dependency resolution, the system will try to append the correct architecture.
+    If your PC is `win+x64-v3`, it will try searching the package name with `win+x64-v3` appended at the end, then it will try searching with `win` appended at the end, until it will search with no architecture appended.

 ### Universal Mods